 FEDERAL SUPPLEMENTAL OPPORTUNITY GRANT (SEOG): This is a need-based program and is available to CCC students enrolled at least half-time.
 SEOG is awarded on a first come basis to students who demonstrate exceptional financial need.

 FEDERAL WORK STUDY (FWS): This is a need-based program and is available fall, winter and spring terms.
 Employment opportunities are available on and off campus.
-The student must be enrolled at least half time and may begin working only after FWS has been offered through an Award Letter and accepted by the student by completing the necessary paperwork.
+The student must be enrolled at least half time and may begin working only after FWS has been offered through an Award Letter and accepted by the student by completing the necessary paperwork on our Federal Work Study page.
 Students must apply early, demonstrate need, and request the offer of work study on the Financial Aid Information Request (FAIR) sent to them after their FAFSA is received.
 Additional steps are required to accept FWS if offered on an Award Letter.

 Federal Direct Stafford Loan (subsidized): This is a need-based program and has a variable interest rate with a cap of 8.25%.
 Repayment on this loan begins 6 months after a student either graduates, stops attending or drops below half time enrollment.
 The interest is subsidized by the federal government while a student is enrolled at least half time and until repayment begins.
 If a student is offered a subsidized loan, additional steps are required before it is disbursed.
 The student must be enrolled at least half time in order to qualify.
 The award amount varies based on a student's eligibility.